pecheylauren02/mp2-supervillain-personality-quiz/README.md

 #### Questions & Options

-- Displays the question and four options, and updates with the next question and a set of options each time the user makes a selection
+- Displays the question with four options, and updates with the next question and a set of options each time the user makes a selection.
-- Has a different colour hover effect on the answers on non touchscreen devices with a smooth transition
+- Has a different colour hover effect on the answers on non touchscreen devices with a smooth transition.
-- Once the user has selected an answer it turns ADD COLOUR HERE
-- CHANGE THIS FIRST IN CODE There is a brief timeout to allow the orange to appear before the question & answers update, this gives the user a sense that the answer has definitely been selected and submitted and gives them time to see the question update happenning - all part of creating an intuitive and positive user experience.
+- Once the user has chosen an option, they are immediately taken to the next question, to keep them engaged and interested.
+This is all part of creating an intuitive and positive user experience.
-- A separate 'next question' button was excluded from the options, as it adds an extra click for the user which they may find annoying
+- A separate 'next question' button was excluded from the options, as it adds an extra click for the user which they may find irritating.
-- CHANGE THIS FIRST IN CODE During the time out the user cannot select another answer - this avoids accidental selections or duplicate results

 <details><summary>Screenshots</summary>